nasa/openmct/API.md

 Once registered a clock can be activated by calling the `clock` function on the Time API passing in the key or instance of a registered clock.
 Only one clock may be active at once, so activating a clock will deactivate any currently active clock.
-Setting the clock will also trigger a 'clock' event.
+Setting the clock will also trigger a ['clock' event](#time-events).

 ```
 openmct.time.clock(someClock);
 ```

-Upon being set, a clock's `on` function will be immediately called to subscribe to `tick` events.
+Upon being activated, a clock's `on` function will be immediately called to subscribe to `tick` events.

 The currently active clock (if any) can be retrieved by calling the same